softmagnet/tp/docs/DeveloperGuide.md

 The `RemoveFromClassCommandParser` parses the user input to obtain a list of indexes to be passed to the `RemoveFromClassCommand`
 As such, the `RemoveFromClassCommand` only has access to a list of indices.
-We can easily obtain the `TuitionClass` object by simply using the class index with the `getFilteredTuitionClassList()` command.
+We can easily obtain the `TuitionClass` object by simply using the class index with `Model#getFilteredTuitionClassList()`.

 On the other hand, the `TuitionClass` object only stores the `Name` of each `Student` in the `TuitionClass`.
 This was done as we use immutable objects throughout TimesTable.
 As such, if the user modifies any of the fields of a `Student` using the `edit` command, then we would have to reflect the change throughout all the tuition classes of the student.
 By only storing the `Name` of the `Student` in the `TuitionClass` object, then we only have to update all the `TuitionClass`